How to Rewild your life for mental wellbeing

 - Eat seasonally and buy local produce where possible, not only is this more nutritious you are doing your bit for the planet by reducing food miles and supporting your local growers and producers!

 These all may seem small tweaks, or maybe big?
-All of these will build up toward having a much bigger and holistic impact on your overall health and wellbeing.
+All of these will build up toward having a much bigger and holistic impact on your overall health and mental wellbeing.
 Go on, try it, I dare you!

 How to Rewild yourself on the go